-How do I prepare my marks spreadsheet for submission to Student Administration?
+How do I prepare my marks spreadsheet for submission to Academic Administration?
 (Full guidance)

 Module Leaders must collate all marks for their module and clearly indicate the marks for each task identifying the tasks and the weightings as per the module descriptor.
 All task marks must be submitted out of 100 and not pre-weighted according to the task weighting.

-This guide provides a detailed breakdown of each stage involved in preparing, downloading and formatting the spreadsheet with the information that Student Administration require in the marks spreadsheet.
-There is also a guide that provides a summary of the information that Student Administration require in the marks spreadsheet.
+This guide provides a detailed breakdown of each stage involved in preparing, downloading and formatting the spreadsheet with the information that Academic Administration require in the marks spreadsheet.
+There is also a guide that provides a summary of the information that Academic Administration require in the marks spreadsheet.

 Stage 1: Prepare and download Grade Centre